Ruth Matilda Anderson: Critical reception

 The life and work of Ruth M. Anderson and her importance for the ethnographic collection of the Hispanic Society as documents on the history of Spain were discussed in a 2011 Ph.D. thesis in Art History by Noemi Espinosa Fernández at the University of Castilla-La Mancha, Spain, comprising more than 700 pages.
-Among many other aspects of Anderson's travels as well as visual and written documents, Espinoza Fernández remarked the interest Anderson had shown for the lives of Spanish women, documented in her photographs and notes on women's occupations.
+Among many other aspects of Anderson's travels as well as visual and written documents, Espinosa Fernández remarked the interest Anderson had shown for the lives of Spanish women, documented in her photographs and notes on women's occupations.

 In her study "Spanish popular culture in the photographs of Ruth Matilda Anderson.
 Representations of the past and digital reinterpretations", Maria Jesús Pena Castro noted that Spanish women were shown by Anderson in active roles as workers, owners of capital and competent decision-makers.
 According to the study, these visual anthropological representations alter the perception of gender stereotypes by characterizing female participation in both the so-called domestic or reproductive work and in productive work.
 Further, Pena Castro commented on the gendered construction of space and on women's strategies of occupying traditional masculine spaces, for example, in taverns.